nolandseigler/sandbox/rock-paper-scissors/README.md

 However, if two types are the same, then the move with more strength will win.
 If both strength values are equal, then a tie is declared.

-The player that wins the majority of the three rounds will be the winner of the game.
+The player that wins the majority of the three rounds will be the winner of the gameTitlePage.

 To demo all of this functionality, try out a final version of this project, located <a href="https://s3.amazonaws.com/codecademy-content/programs/build-apis/projects/build-apis-project-1-rock-paper-scissors-x99/project/index.html" target="_blank">here</a>.